seaflow-uw/seaflow-web/content/_index.md

           #url: https://doi.org/10.5281/zenodo.2678021

       - title: High-Resolution Ocean Observations
         content: 'SeaFlow is an automated cytometer that continuously samples and analyzes marine phytoplankton, providing high-resolution data on their population dynamics across vast ocean scales.
-Over the last decade, we have collected over 800 billion single-cell observations of phytoplankton across a distance equivalent to six global circumnavigations.'
+Over the last decade, we have collected over 800 billion single-cell observations of phytoplankton across a distance equivalent to six circumnavigations.'
         align: left
         background:
           image: